David4bay/Calculator/README.md

 # Updates
 Added keypress DOM event listener.
 27-01-23.
+Added backspace key to event listener as the 'clear' key on calculator.
+27-01-23.

 # What I learned
 I learnt a lot about JavaScript DOM scripting.